 S – Savor your food.

 More talking, less drinking.
 Alcohol is an appetite stimulant, so cutting consumption will help you cut the munching, Jordan said.
-And by talking with others, you’re spending less time with food in your mouth.
+By talking with others, you’re spending less time with food in your mouth.

 Bring your own healthy dish.
 Double bonus: You’re not showing up empty-handed, and you know there will be at least one item you can eat guilt-free.
 Jordan enjoys the recipes she finds at Diabetes Food Hub.

 Take a walk.
 Get out with your guests, your kids, or your dog for a walk — before you eat, after you eat, or both.
-Our holiday treats can contain some hefty calories.
-To burn off the calories from one slice of pecan pie, you’ll need to walk for at least 90 minutes.
+Holiday treats can contain hefty calories.
+To burn off the calories from one slice of pecan pie, for instance, you’ll need to walk for at least 90 minutes.
 One ounce of fudge will take about 19 minutes to burn.
-But don’t be discouraged and think you must carve out a two-hour window for a walk — any walk is better than none.
+But don’t be discouraged and think you have to carve out a two-hour window for a walk — any walk is better than none.